Deterministic Equations for Feedback Control of Open Quantum Systems

-As a final comment, it is worth mentioning that this protocol can be adapted to increase the population of the ground state: by turning on the drive when an absorption is detected, the drive will move the system toward the ground state through Rabi oscillations.
+It is worth mentioning that this protocol can be adapted to increase the population of the ground state: by turning on the drive when an absorption is detected, the drive will move the system toward the ground state through Rabi oscillations.
 In this case, the protocol effectively operates as a cooling protocol based on quantum jump detections.

-\textit{\textbf{Conclusion}}.--- We derived a deterministic equation that describes a general feedback protocol, encompassing both discrete and continuous feedback.
-It encompass previous results as particular cases, and allows for the derivation of novel feedback schemes, as we have shown here in the context of quantum jumps.
-The method is based on a signal-resolved state, which provides access not only to the quantum dynamics, but also to the full statistics of the detection signal.
-Furthermore, it is a deterministic approach, which introduces new analytical tools that offer deeper physical insight into the interplay between feedback and quantum dynamics.
-Its applications span a wide range of fields, with particular relevance to quantum control, thermodynamics, and quantum information theory.
-We illustrated this with a detailed account of the use quantum jump detections and feedback for population inversion of a two-level system.